Introduction

 Summary

 Jest provides a simple way to carry out Test Driven development.
-Extending jest with custom matchers makes it a lot more powerful.
+Extending jest with custom matchers makes it a lot more powerful and versatile to cover more conditions.